techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 - **Team and Channel structure**: The Teams data export tool supports the Team and Channels structure.
 Channels are specific collaboration spaces within a Team where members can focus on topics, projects, or departments.
 - **User/Roster**: The Teams data export tool supports exporting the list of users who are part of a specific team or channel, including details about each user’s roles.
-- **Apps**: The Teams data export tool supports exporting the list of installed apps for a team.
+- **Apps**: The Teams data export tool supports exporting the list of installed apps for a channel.

 ## What the Teams data export tool doesn't support

 - **Teams Copilot Interactions and Microsoft 365 Chat**: The Teams data export tool doesn't support user-to-Copilot interaction messages and Microsoft 365 chat messages sent by the bot.
-- **Control Messages**: The Teams data export tool doesn't support capturing control messages or user-generated messages.

-## What the ZIP file will include
+## What the ZIP file includes

 |File name |Note |Public documentation |
 |----------|-----|---------------------|